clarat-org/clarat-blockspring-functions/README.md

 # Clarat Blockspring Functions

-Functions we use to generate stistics for clarat.
+Functions we use to generate statistics for clarat.